karenetheridge/Test-Deep-YAML/README.md

 parsed as a YAML string, and should be decoded before being compared to the indicated expected data.

-# FUNCTIONS/METHODS
+# FUNCTIONS

-- yaml
+## yaml

 Contains the data which should match corresponding data in the "got" structure after it has been YAML-decoded.

 # SUPPORT